 Ok, so what happens after 10 years if the UN hasn’t updated the OST or refuses to pay the nominal fees to the beneficiaries/claimants?…

-Well, in that case the Trust is dissolved and the Mars land is divided amongst all the land claimants as per our Declaration of Intent.
+Well, in that case the Trust is dissolved and the Mars land (beneficial possessory titles only) is divided amongst all the land claimants as per our Declaration of Intent.
 Those holding Preferential land claims (not many, we anticipate), will be allocated the land requested, whilst the majority of land will be awarded by lottery.
 All claimants will get a land title award in this case, varying from 25 Sq Km to 100 Sq Km (yes, they are massive plots).

 Note also: If our route to due process is blocked for the foreseeable future (see the flowchart below: stagnation), that still leave us and our fellow land claimants with the first ever legally valid claim to land on Mars.
 In such a likely situation, future international law will probably change to routinely accommodate claims of celestial appropriation.
 Our claim would sit at the front of the line/queue, being the first to have demonstrated validity.
 So the future descendants of our current Mars land claimants may eventually gain title registration to the land claimed!
 We see this as the PROBABLE outcome!